derbyjs/derby/index.md

 >
 > **model:** The Derby model object for the given client

 Application logic should be written to share as much code between servers and clients as possible.
-For security reasons or for direct access to backend services, it may be neccessary to only perform certain functions on servers.
+For security reasons or for direct access to backend services, it may be necessary to only perform certain functions on servers.
 However, placing as much code as possible in a shared location allows Derby apps to be extremely responsive and work offline by default.

 # Models

 Derby models are powered by [Racer](http://racerjs.com/), a realtime model synchronization engine.
-Racer enables mutliple users to interact with the same data objects via sophisticated conflict detection and resolution algorithms.
+Racer enables multiple users to interact with the same data objects via sophisticated conflict detection and resolution algorithms.
 At the same time, it provides a simple object accessor and event interface for writing application logic.

 ## Introduction to Racer